 - (1) Overpayment of Fees.
 Overpayments of fees of \$25.00 or less will not be refunded by the court.
-Refunds of overpayments in excess of \$25.00 must be requested in writing within 30 days. - (2) Credit Card Payment Errors.
-Filing fees paid in error via credit card will only be refunded upon motion and order of the court except when a filing fee is an unintended duplicate payment caused by an error in the court's CM/ECF system or Internet credit card program.
-Refunds will be processed through the electronic credit card system.
-Refund checks will not be issued.
+Refunds of overpayments in excess of \$25.00 must be requested in writing within 30 days. - Payment Errors.
+Filing fees paid in error will only be refunded upon motion and order of the court except when a filing fee is an unintended duplicate payment caused by an error in the court's CM/ECF system or Internet payment program.
+Refunds for credit and debit card transactions will be processed through the electronic credit card system.
+Refunds for ACH transactions will be processed by issuance of a Treasury check.